top of page

 Law, Custom, and Order

-Declaration of the Grove
+Of the Grove

-Closing Affirmation
+A Closing Affirmation

 "We, The Gods will give you The land: but, since our hands have fashioned it, we will not leave it utterly.
 We will be in the white mist that clings to the mountains; we will be the quiet that broods on the lakes; we will be the joy-shout of the rivers; we will be the secret wisdom of the woods.
 Long after your Children have forgotten us, they will hear our music on sunny raths and see our great white horses lift their heads from the mountain-tarns and shake the night-dew from their crested manes: in the end they will know that all the beauty in the world comes back to us, and their battles are simply echoes of our own.
 Lift up your faces, Children of Milesius, Children of Beltu, Children of Scotta, and greet the land that is now in your care!" -Paraphrased from Ella Young, Celtic wonder tales